DefaultNoName/rfid-gps-esp32/README.md

-Testing | 85% AI Generated
+85% AI generated code
-i should be ashamed
+(i should be ashamed)